andrewdhood/cps_match/README.md

 ---

-There is a moment I witness every year, sometime in late October or early November, when a child learns their score.
-The number arrives by email, stark and final.
+There is a moment I witness every year in late October, when a child learns their number.
 847. Or 791.
 Or 863.
-And in that instant, a thirteen-year-old must confront something that most adults spend their lives avoiding: the sensation of being weighed, measured, and reduced to a single data point.
+And in that instant, a thirteen-year-old is forced to confront something that most adults devote most of their lives avoiding: the sensation of being weighed, measured, and reduced to a single data point.

-I have sat with families in the aftermath of these moments.
-I have watched parents try to translate the number into meaning, flipping between browser tabs, cross-referencing cutoff charts, asking me questions I sometimes cannot answer.
+Sitting with families in the aftermath of this moment, I have watched both parents and child try to translate the number into meaning; flipping between browser tabs, cross-referencing cutoff charts, and posing questions I sometimes cannot answer.
+"Is this good?"
+"Is this good, enough?"

-"Is this good?
-Is this good enough?
-What does this mean for my child?"
+"What does this mean for my child?"

-What I have come to understand, after years of tutoring students through this process, is that the question they are really asking is not about the number at all.
+What I finally learned, after years of tutoring students through this process, is that the question they are really asking is not about the number.
 They are asking about fairness.
-They are asking: "Will the world my child is about to enter into recognize their effort, their potential, their worth?"
+They are asking: "Is the world that my child is about to enter into, going to recognize their effort - their potential - their worth?"
 And they are asking me to tell them that it will.

 I cannot always tell them that.